MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSoftwareUpdatePointComponent.md

 ```

 ### -EnableSyncFailureAlert

-Indicates whether Configuration Manager creates an alert when synchronization fails on a site.
+Set this parameter to `$true` to enable the component to create an alert when synchronization fails.

 ```yaml
 Type: Boolean